vasilakisfil/Introspected-REST/README.md

 >

 #### 10.3.1.
 API capabilities discovery
+The same RFC mentions that there isn't any practical use of sending an OPTIONS request to the root url.

 > An OPTIONS request with an asterisk ("\*") as the request-target
 > (Section 5.3 of [RFC7230]) applies to the server in general rather
 > than to a specific resource.
 Since a server's communication options